my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

-# Sidestep meaningless and confusing answers
+# Question photography folk lore

- I've found many of the answers hypocritical to say the least, and just parroting photography folk lore.
-Yes, this will attract much hate but before you respond, ask yourself why you aren't using a camera phone for all your shots ?
-If you are, then that is awesome and I have maximum respect.\
+ I've seen and given many hypocritical answers.
+Often I was just parroting photography folk lore to try and make myself feel more like a "proper photographer".
+This will attract much hate but before you shout at your screen, if you are an experienced photographer ask yourself why you own the equipment you own.
-\

 **Full disclosure:** I am just as guilty of this as anyone else, and this post is part of my penance to all the new photographers.

 The answers you will see when you are this question will range from